conan-io/conan-docker-tools/modern/README.md

 > :warning: **Warning:**
 The images listed below are intended for **generating open-source library packages** and we CAN NOT guarantee any kind of stability.
 We strongly recommend using your own generated images for production environments taking the dockerfiles in this repository as a reference.

-## Ubuntu 18.04 Bionic as default distro (October 2022)

-Since Conan 1.53.0, we have adopted Ubuntu 18.04 as base distribution for all modern images.
-Some important packages started to require new glibc versions or newer system packages which are not available on Ubuntu 16.
-For Conan Center there is no impact, all tooling packages (CMake, Ninja, autoconf, ...) are built only with GCC 5, from the legacy folder, which keeps Ubuntu 16.
-It should affect only packages built with GCC >=10 and Clang >=11 on Linux.
-In case of questions, please, open an issue.

 ## New Docker Strategy (June 2021)

-> **TL;DR** New Docker images will use Ubuntu 18.04 as base and build all compilers from sources.
+> **TL;DR** New Docker images will use Ubuntu 16.04 as base and build all compilers from sources.
 Thus, all binaries generated will link with the same system library versions (smae `glibc` version).

+> :warning: **Warning:**
+The docker images with Ubuntu 18.04 are not used in ConanCenterIndex anymore, but they are still available in DockerHub.
+They are unmaintained and untested, you can use them at your own risk.

 After many updates, new compiler releases, instability and incompatibility problems, we decided to clean the house, move a step forward with Conan Docker Tools.
 So far, we usually follow the same recipe, when a compiler version is released, we also release a new docker image, but we have two main problems: